 ‘Oh shit!’
 I thought.
 ‘This is going to be a lot tougher going than I thought it would be!’

-Pictures of jackhammers kept floating across the minds’ eye but there was no chance of aquiring one so I dismissed them as soon as they arose.
-Next, I decided to have a go with the pick that Donny had left.
+Pictures of jackhammers kept floating across the minds’ eye but there was no chance of getting one so I dismissed them as soon as came up.
+I decided to have a go with the pick that Donny had left.
 I started in the middle again and applied the same principle.
 I made a small hole, then enlarged it as I moved around.
-Sometimes the pick would hit a hard rock and the vibration of the blow would send the corresponding vibration shattering up my arms.
+Sometimes the pick would hit a hard rock and the vibration of the blow would send the same vibration shattering up my arms.

 I took a rest for half an hour to eat a couple of sandwiches I’d got from the Hotel kitchen.
 After a smoke, I jumped down into the hole to start the afternoons’ session.
 It was much harder now as the sun was really hot!
 It must have been 115 degrees down in the hole.